Test Your Knowledge on Alcohol Awareness Trivia!

 ...brought to you by the SJU Peer Educators

 Join us in learning about alcohol and the impact it has on ourselves, our campus and our society by attending any of the events throughout the week.
 You can also engage online by searching #makeSMARTchoices on any social media site that utilizes hashtags.

-The weekly Alcoholics Anonymous (AA) meeting will be taking place tonight at 8pm in Campion.
-If you are in recovery or struggling with trying to be sober, stop by to meet others in the community.
+8pm: The weekly Alcoholics Anonymous (AA) meeting will take place in Campion, Sunroom 2.
+This meeting is open only to those in recovery or those struggling with trying to be sober.

 **If you are struggling with an addiction or are looking for support for yourself or a friend, please reach out to Wellness, Alcohol and Drug Education (WADE) at email@example.com or stop into Campion 212.
 You can also contact the Peer Educators for more resources at firstname.lastname@example.org.
 There is help.
 There is hope.
 You are not alone.**